-Jason Bartlett emphasizes a practical approach to Buddha Dharma, drawing practice instructions from across a wide variety of Buddhist traditions.
+Jason Bartlett emphasizes a practical approach to Buddha Dharma, drawing practice instructions from a wide variety of traditions.
 He teaches an understanding of Buddhism which can be applied in the tumult of daily life, with the aspiration to support practitioners at all stages on the path to complete liberation.
-His body of practice includes jhana, liberating insight work, animitta samadhi, silent illumination, non-abiding, emptiness and non-dual practices.
+His specializations include jhana, liberating insight work, nianfo/recollection of the Buddha, prajñāpāramitā, emptiness and non-dual practices.

-After the death of his brother in 2019, Jason founded Luminous Dharma with the aspiration to freely offer Buddhist teachings.
-Jason continues to learn and practice Dharma methods from Chan, Pure Land, and Theravāda Buddhism, as well as ongoing training with Santikaro Upāsaka, Leigh Brasington, Tulku Yeshi Rinpoche and Venerable Wu Kai.
+After the death of his brother in 2019, Jason founded Luminous Dharma with the aspiration to freely offer Buddhist teachings to all beings.
+Jason continues to learn and practice Dharma from across many Buddhist traditions including: Chan, Pure Land, Tibetan and Theravāda Buddhism, as well as ongoing training with Santikaro Upāsaka, Leigh Brasington, Tulku Yeshi Rinpoche and Venerable Wu Kai.